python/cpython/Doc/library/mailbox.rst

 .. method:: MH.close()

-   :class:`MH` instances do not keep any open files, so this method is equivelant to :meth:`unlock`.
+   :class:`MH` instances do not keep any open files, so this method is equivalent to :meth:`unlock`.